OpenObservability/OpenMetrics/protobuf_vs_text.md

 complex metric types has a lot of issues even with a completely Prometheus-centric view.
 See
 [this slide deck from the Prometheus developer summit Berlin 2017](https://docs.google.com/presentation/d/1WUSerlBAB6I6jz6Vo3d6VScCgMk7eOrTCOCJZIcjnyc/edit?usp=sharing) for details.
-Since a change within Prometheus is highly desirable.
-We could, ironically, end up in a state where the standardized text format would still follow the leaked internal data model, even after the internal data model of Prometheus has improved.
+Since a change within Prometheus is highly desirable, we could, ironically, end up in a state where the standardized text format would still follow the leaked internal data model, even after the internal data model of Prometheus has improved.